Canon 1000D vs 1Ds Mark II

 One difference between the cameras concerns the presence of an on-board flash.
 The 1000D has one, while the 1Ds Mark II does not.
 While the built-in flash of the 1000D is not very powerful, it can at times be useful as a fill-in light.

-The 1000D writes its imaging data to SDHC cards, while the 1Ds Mark II uses Compact Flash cards.
+The 1000D writes its imaging data to SDHC cards, while the 1Ds Mark II uses Compact Flash or SDHC cards.
+The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1000D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Canon EOS-1Ds Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.